thunderrabbit/barefoot_rob/content/events/2021/01/16your-art-matters---show-your-artwork-online.md

 everyday beauty in our ordinary life to keep exercising our creativity and healthy mind.

-It is not professional art discussion, beginners are welcomed.
+It is not a professional art discussion.
+Beginners are welcome.

 It is not about competition.
 We explore our inner artists.
 We are all hidden artists who work at offices during the week.

-Let our imagination run free on the weekends and meet your essence: To create and be creative.
+Let your imagination run free on the weekends and meet your essence: to create and be creative.

 We share and discuss our paintings, drawings, illustration or any art form made from multiple media (hand-carryable size).